BHoM/documentation/docs/index.md

 ![image](https://raw.githubusercontent.com/BHoM/documentation/main/Images/logos/BHoM_Logo.png)

 ## So - what exactly is the BHoM?

 The **BHoM** (**Buildings and Habitats object Model**) is a collaborative computational development project for the built environment.
-It is a collective effort to share code and standardise the data that we use to design, everyday – across all activities and all disciplines.
+BHoM aims to standardise the data and functionality that AEC domain experts use to design across all disciplines.

-It is not an attempt to standardise exact processes – these must be flexible...

-It is also not an attempt to standardise the software we use...

 BHoM is a collection of _schemas_, _functionality_ and _conversions_.
 BHoM aims to standardise the _data_, not the data-_base_, in the belief that this provides great opportunities for efficiency, for collaboration and most of all, to improve the way we work.

+### BHoM tries to avoid common pitfalls of other AEC frameworks
+BHoM does not attempt to standardise exact processes, because these must be flexible.
+BHoM does not aim to be an holistic software solution to replace established software used and loved by people.
+BHoM is not designed as a data-sharing platform, like Speckle or BIM360; although it can be used in synergy with them, BHoM attempts to unify the "shape" of the data, rather than how it is shared.

 ### An agnostic framework
 BHoM is crafted as transdisciplinary, software-agnostic and office/region/country-invariant, and therefore would be nothing without our active community and wide range of contributors.